India: Mumbai COVID lockdown spells trouble for businesses | DW | 02.05.2021

-India is among the countries hardest hit by in the second year of the COVID-19 pandemic, not only in terms of human life, but also economically.
+India is among the countries hardest hit by in the second wave of the COVID-19 pandemic — not only in terms of human life, but also economically.

 Rakesh Kumar Nayal runs a grocery store in the suburbs of Mumbai, a shop the 55-year-old has been running for the last 18 years.